chuck-sys/personal-site/content/md/pages/portfolio.md

 **[Tom's Parable](https://github.com/chuck-sys/operation-omega)** in *C#* with *Unity*.
 This is a short Windows-only 3D FPS game where you play the role of a detective.
 This game was created as a group project for the TWU CS course "Intro to VR".

+# Publications

+Tsang, H. T., Zhong, Y., **Ng, C. Y.**, Otchie, O. W., & Chu, K. W. S. (2025).
+Scoping Review for Research on AI-robotic Pets for Seniors.
+Proceedings of the ICGAL 2025 Meeting: Multidisciplinary Research and Practice in the Age of GenAI, Budapest, Hungary.